-How Do I Know If I Need An MRI On My Knee?
+How Do I Determine If I Need an MRI for My Knee?

-“imaging should exclude or rule out an injury that would change your management plan or require medical intervention”.
+“Imaging should exclude or rule out an injury that would alter your treatment plan or necessitate medical intervention.”

-There are always rare conditions that can present, and the knee is a joint that is known to succumb to conditions such as infections and even gout!
-In these cases, MRI cannot distinguish between conditions, and it may be more appropriate to have blood tests to confirm the diagnosis and appropriately direct management!
+Certain rare conditions can manifest, and the knee is susceptible to ailments like infections and gout!
+In such instances, MRI fails to differentiate between conditions, making it more suitable to undergo blood tests to confirm the diagnosis and guide appropriate management.